 There is one case that really sticks out in my mind.
 Jared was in his early 40s and had finally met the woman of his dreams.
 He was hoping to have a family.
 The problem is that Jared, trying to maintain a competitive edge as an athlete, started using testosterone in his mid-30s when he started to feel as though his performance was decreasing.
 It worked.
 He remained at the top of the heap for another few years.
 But what Jared did not anticipate (or perhaps he just didn’t value at that time) was that the testosterone supplementation reduced his sperm production.
 How significantly did it affect his sperm production?
 Very significantly.
 Zero.
 He has zero sperm.
 He should have millions.

 Do you have questions about your hormones?
-Schedule a free call with one of our health experts today to find out if Parsley Health is right for you.
+Schedule a free call with one of our health experts today.

 Low testosterone is a common problem.
 Testosterone levels in most men start to decline in the early to mid-30s.
 Symptoms of testosterone deficiency may often be attributed to “just getting older”.
 But the effects of aging aren’t just something that happen.
 We age for many reasons, but one of them is the continuous decline and imbalance of our hormones.
 Symptoms and signs of low testosterone include decreasing lean body mass or skeletal muscle with increased body fat; fatigue, decreased energy, motivation and drive; decreased sex drive (libido) and erectile dysfunction; brain fog or reduced concentration or mental focus; mood changes including depression, anxiety or irritability; decreased bone density; and hair loss.